ssorj/skupper-docs/input/kube-install/index.md

 # Installing Skupper on Kubernetes

-Before you can create a site on Kubernetes, you must install the Skupper controller.
-You can install the controller using the following methods:
+Before you can create a site on Kubernetes, you must install the Skupper controller and CRDs.
+You can use any of the following
+methods:

 * Directly using YAML
 * Helm charts
 * Operator

-After installing the Skupper controller, you can create sites using the CLI or YAML:
+After installation, you can create sites using the CLI or YAML:

 * [Creating a site using the CLI][cli-site]
 * [Creating a site using YAML][yaml-site]

 [cli-site]: ../kube-cli/site-configuration.html
 [yaml-site]: ../kube-yaml/site-configuration.html

-**NOTE**: If you install the controller scoped to cluster, you can create sites in any namespace.
-If you scope the controller to a namespace, you can only create sites in that namespace.

 ## Installing Skupper using YAML